alausao/darey-io-projects/lamp-stack-project.md

 ### Let Us Begin 🚀

-## Step 1 — Installing Apache and Updating the Firewall [AWS SECURITY GROUP]
+## 📋 Step 1 — Installing Apache and Updating AWS SECURITY GROUP

 The Apache web server is among the most popular web servers in the world.
 It’s well documented, has an active community of users, and has been in wide use for much of the history of the web, which makes it a great choice for hosting a website.